-In 2007 the Commission organised a public consultation on modernising school education to meet current and future challenges.6 It also adopted a Communication on improving the quality of teacher education.7 There is also growing awareness of the importance of preschool and early learning provision for lifelong learning as the key to ensure equity in all subsequent levels of education and training.
+[To be retained if following documents are adopted before Call is published: In 2007 the Commission organised a public consultation on modernising school education to meet current and future challenges.
+It also proposed a Recommendation on improving the quality of teacher education.]
+There is also growing awareness of the importance of pre-school and early learning provision for lifelong learning and as they key to ensure equity in all subsequent levels of education and training.